Radio emission from beyond the light cylinder in millisecond pulsars: Discussion

 From our analysis of 1492 pulsars, there are 51 pulsars in Class D. Of these, 38 are interpulse pulsars already known in the literature \citep{jk19,serylak,swyw25}.
 We have discovered a further interpulse in PSR~J1740--3015.
 The interpulse emission is offset from the main pulse by 175\degr\ and its amplitude is only 0.0035 that of the main pulse.
 Unfortunately, no polarization is detectable from the interpulse.

 We can use a toy model to compute the number of interpulses expected in the population of slow pulsars.
 We assume the emission height to be 300~km, independent of period.
 This in turn yields a cone opening angle, $\rho$ (which does depend on the period).
-We also assume that $\alpha$ and $\beta$ are isotropically distributed and do not evolve with time.
-We take the period distribution of the 1492 pulsars in our dataset and from this derive an interpulse fraction of 4.4\%.
+We also assume that $\alpha$ and $\zeta$ are isotropically distributed and do not evolve with time.
+We take the period distribution of the 1492 pulsars in our dataset and from this derive an interpulse fraction of 5.9\%.
 The interpulse fraction for the observed sample is only 2.6\%, substantially less than expected from the simple calculation above.
-This is in-line with more detailed calculations from the literature \citep{wj08,nbg+20} and likely implies that $\alpha$ evolves towards zero with time \citep{jk19b} and that the assumption of an isotropic distribution of inclination angle is incorrect.
+This is in-line with more detailed calculations from the literature \citep{wj08,nbg+20} and likely implies that $\alpha$ evolves towards zero with time \citep{jk19b}, i.e. the assumption of an isotropic distribution of $\alpha$ in the evolved population is incorrect.

 The 12 (non-interpulse) pulsars with disjoint emission are listed in Table~\ref{tab:slow} along with the ratio of the component amplitudes and the separation between the components.
+Figure~\ref{fig:slow} shows three examples (PSRs~J0401--7608, J1851+0418 and J1852--0118) of the detection of low-level components well separated from the main pulse emission.
 We know of only one other example in the literature: PSR~J0304+1932 which has a very low amplitude component located 120\degr\ from the main component \citep{swyw25}.
 We carefully examined the pre and post cursor pulsars described in \citet{bmr15} but none of them appear to be truly disjoint.
-Figure~\ref{fig:slow} shows three examples (PSRs~J0401--7608, J1851+0418 and J1852--0118) of the detection of low-level components well separated from the main pulse emission.

 In summary, excluding the obvious interpulse pulsars, it appears that less than 1\% of the slow pulsar population have disjoint components.
 PSR~J0631+0646 is the only pulsar in Table~\ref{tab:slow} that is a gamma-ray emitter, neither of its radio components align with the gamma-ray profile \citep{3PC}.
 The pulsars have no particular stand-out parameters; their spin periods, spin-down luminosities, characteristic ages and magnetic field strengths are very similar to many other slow pulsars.
 However, examination of Table~\ref{tab:slow} shows that the faster rotating pulsars have components separated by $<70$\degr, whereas the slower rotating pulsars have components separated by $>100$\degr.
 None of the pulsars have $P>650$~ms.